rotinoo/keyboost/README.md

 I made this app cause a game called "Supermarket Together" forced me to roll up my mouse wheel and my hand literally starting to feel pain XD.

-I released the executeable version but only with the default repeation invertal of 0.1 that you can download and immedietly use.
+I released the executeable version but only with the repeation invertal of 0.05 that you can download and immedietly use.

 ## Features